 Our Personal Swag

 In the past, we’ve dropped foreign coins, metal pirate gold and silver doubloons, items from Oriental Trading Company, and knick-knacks from garage sales.
 Currently, we leave pathtags or keychains I make from charms (silver trees, gold trees, keys, compasses, and miscellaneous trinkets we find in caches), fishing line, metal rings, keyrings, and glass beads, along with our new calling card.
-Click on the red items to view them on Amazon.

 - Trade for equal or greater value